 - 8 ounces fresh figs (about 9 figs)

 - 4 ounces gorgonzola cheese

-- 2 tablespoons balsamic reduction
+- 2 tablespoons balsamic reduction or aged balsamic vinegar

 - Stack gorgonzola cheese pieces on each half fig.